The Tax Advantages of Business Car Leasing vs. Buying

 Here are some comparisons between leasing and buying a business vehicle:

-- Ownership: This is different for businesses, because of the tax benefits of ownership.
-A leased car typically doesn't get you any tax benefits (depreciation), while owning the car can give you depreciation deductions.
+Ownership: This is different for businesses than for individuals, because of the tax benefits of ownership.
+Depreciation A leased car typically doesn't get you any tax benefits (depreciation), while owning the car can give you depreciation deductions.

 Questions to Ask Before You Decide

-- How many miles will you be driving each year?
+How many miles will you be driving each year?
 Take some time to determine how much your business vehicle will be driven.
 Car leasing terms include a limit on mileage and you will have to pay more for the lease if you want additional miles covered.
-Car purchases, on the other hand, do not have a limit on miles but remember that the car will depreciate faster if it has more miles on it.
+Car purchases, on the other hand, do not have a limit on miles.

-- Should you pay the additional cost of maintenance?
-If you are going to do car leasing for your business vehicles, spend the extra money for routine maintenance, including oil changes and tire rotations.
+Should you pay the additional cost of maintenance?
+If you are going to lease a car for your business, spend the extra money for routine maintenance, including oil changes and tire rotations.
 Many leases require maintenance.
 Even if you want to purchase one or more cars for your business, maintenance is still important.

 Whether you lease or buy a car for your business depends on cash flow, mileage, and other issues that are specific to your business.
 Spend the time to research both options before making a decision.